 Notes: Pin47 is N/A by default with high impedance.
 However, the pin is internally programmed with Write Protect function.
 If the pin signal is pulled to "low", Write Protect will be triggered.
-Please refer to "Write Protect Enabled by Pin".
+This pin configured Write Protect is available in both the standard and the model with a hardware switch.
+There is no functional conflict between the pin-configured and the switch-enabled Write Protect as both adopt the same GPIO pin in the hardware and firmware design.